cwentland0/perform/doc/userguide/examples.rst

 .. image:: ../images/transient_flame_with_forcing.png
   :alt: Transient flame w/ forcing profiles

-These highly non-linear interactions lie at the core of the problems the authors are working to tackle, namely the often-disastrous feedback loop between unsteady reaction heat release and system acoustics.
+These highly non-linear interactions lie at the core of the problems the authors are working to tackle, namely the often-disastrous feedback loop between unsteady reaction heat release and system acoustics in modern combustion devices such as rocket or gas turbine combustors.